syagawa/cameyamasan/README.md

     * BLE
     * OLED Screen and buttons(HAT)

-* PC for compiling to camera
+* PC for compiling to Timer Camera X
     * Arduino IDE or platform.io